firmata/firmatabuilder.com/README.md

 ## Deploy

-TODO - figure out an automated deploy flow.
+TODO - figure out a contributor-friendly automated deploy flow.

-Until then, login to server and:
+Until then, only the project admin (@soundanalogous) can deploy.

 ```
 cd /var/www/firmatabuilder.com